Current Market Conditions (Seattle/Puget Sound)

 While it’s technically a ‘Seller’s Market’, there are many homeowners who can’t take advantage of current conditions because the loan(s) owing on their property plus selling expenses exceeds the market value of their home.
 In addition, many of these homeowners can’t qualify for a refinance or it wouldn’t make an appreciable difference because the principal owing remains a hindrance.
 This is a discouraging situation, to say the least and it can be accompanied by missed mortgage payments.

 If this sounds familiar, you have options.
 But you have to get out in front of it and put yourself in control.
 I’m networked with specialists in this field who offer private consultations that provide practical solutions to homeowners who are ‘underwater’ in their mortgage.
-I help them all the time and I’d be happy to do the same for you.
 Contact me for more information on this topic.

 King County includes cities such as Seattle, Shoreline, Lake Forest Park, Kenmore, Bothell (partial), Kirkland, Bellevue, Redmond, Mercer Island, Renton, Tukwila, Burien, Des Moines, Federal Way, Covington, Kent, Maple Valley, North Bend, Snoqualmie, Duvall, Carnation and more!!
 Wow, it’s a big county.